by Rod D. Martin

 This is, by the way, far from Christians’ only sin.
 But it’s reasonably clear from the past 140 years of history that it’s pretty high on God’s list.
 It is not a thing to be trifled with.

 - It is not within the scope of this article to debate the Biblical legality of slavery.
-Though I do contend that slavery has been Biblically abolished, the South’s race-slavery was a rather unique – indeed, “peculiar” – institution, and my argument pertains here to the racial aspect of it, as also to other manifestations of racism such as the African slave trade, Jim Crow laws, apartheid, and Klan activity; and (from the other direction) “reverse discrimination” as well, whether the relatively mild quota programs in the United States or the authoritarian thuggery of Robert Mugabe’s Zimbabwe.
+Though I do contend that slavery has been Biblically abolished, the South’s race-slavery was a rather unique – indeed, a “peculiar” – institution, and my argument pertains here to the racial aspect of it, as also to other manifestations of racism such as the African slave trade, Jim Crow laws, apartheid, and Klan activity; and (from the other direction) “reverse discrimination” as well, whether the relatively mild quota programs in the United States or the authoritarian thuggery of Robert Mugabe’s Zimbabwe.
 That said, I also maintain (with Scripture) that even were slavery lawful, it would not necessarily be profitable.
-Never mind the economic foolishness of it: the effect of slavery on its participants — both slaves and masters — is so generally wretched that a progressively-sanctified church should abhor it, just as it hates polygamy (which, like slavery, is not explicitly abolished) and divorce.
+Never mind the economic foolishness of it: the effect of slavery on its participants — both slaves and masters — is so generally wretched that a progressively-sanctified church should abhor it, just as it hates polygamy and divorce.

 - In his utterly unique economic commentaries on the Pentateuch, North both describes the operation of the Bible’s slave laws in a detail and with a mastery few (if any) have ever approached, and also demonstrates conclusively that Christ has abolished slavery in the New Covenant era.
 See primarily Gary North, Tools of Dominion: The Case Laws of Exodus (Tyler, Texas: Institute for Christian Economics, 1990), ch.
 4 for a discussion of the Biblical theology of slavery; and ch.
 5 (particularly pp. 228-247) for an understanding of Biblical (as opposed to 19th century Unitarian) abolition.
 For further information see North, Leviticus: An Economic Commentary (Tyler, Texas: Institute for Christian Economics, 1994), ch.
 31; as well as North’s forthcoming Subordination and Dominion: An Economic Commentary on I Timothy, specifically that section of Appendix C concerning “The Slave Family in the Ante-Bellum South,” commenting on which the author raises the very good question: “Offer me biblical reasons why God would bother to preserve any Christian society that has this view of the family.”